Kasparov Chess: Chess content

-Kasparov Chess offers chess puzzles, online chess, tutorials, articles, documentaries, podcasts and a chess masterclass taught by Kasparov; however, some of these features are only available to members with a paid subscription.
+Kasparov Chess offers chess puzzles, online chess, tutorials, articles, documentaries, podcasts and a chess master class taught by Kasparov; however, some of these features are only available to members with a paid subscription.
 At the launch of the company in April 2021, there will be available 50,000 exercises, 700 lessons and 400 hours of videos.

-Multimedia

-Kasparov Chess is utilizing dedicated servers to host Discord software.
-Discord is group-chatting application software that provides members with a place to build communities and online chat with text-chat, voice-chat, video-chat and to share digital content including: videos, images, internet links, music and more.

 Competition

 In order to establish itself as a mainstream chess platform and a profit-making venture, Kasparov Chess will have to compete against many well-established Internet chess servers.
-These include entirely free online chess servers, such as Lichess and Free Internet Chess Server, and the several commercial chess communities including Chess.com, Chess24, FIDE Online Arena, Internet Chess Club and Playchess offering similar freemium subscriptions for chess content as Kasparov Chess.
+These include entirely free online chess servers, such as Lichess and Free Internet Chess Server, and the several commercial chess communities including Chess.com, FIDE Online Arena, Internet Chess Club and Playchess offering similar freemium subscriptions for chess content as Kasparov Chess.

-In 1999, Garry Kasparov and Israeli investors attempted to establish a commercial online chess club called Kasparov Chess Online that never reached a profitable status and became defunct in 2002.